 VandeVrede is also very interested in securing a manufacturing license to sell infused beverages.
 They’re already selling cannabis-infused drinks with 5mg of THC in Maine and launching it in Massachusetts soon as well.

 “Someone who’s never smoked cannabis or smoked in general is not going to smoke in general.
 So there has to be another form factor,” he argued.

-VandeVrede said beverages are the most common form people consume.
+VandeVrede said beverages are also the most common form people consume.

 “The idea is to create the same experience every time with a fast onset versus other products,” he said.
 “Hopefully, regulations will allow it in the near future,”

 While some are unhappy at the great delays that have impeded the development of the New Jersey cannabis market, VandeVrede was not bothered.